hashicorp/packer-plugin-hashicups/.github/CONTRIBUTING.md

 ## Setting up Go

-If you have never worked with Go before, you will have to install its runtime in order to build packer with the HashiCups plugin.
+If you have never worked with Go before, you will have to install its runtime in order to build packer with the Hashicups plugin.

 1. This project always releases from the latest version of golang.
-[Install go](https://golang.org/doc/install#install) To properly build from source, you need to have golang >= v1.16
+[Install go](https://golang.org/doc/install#install) To properly build from source, you need to have golang >= 1.18

-## Setting up HashiCups plugin for dev
+## Setting up Hashicups plugin for dev

-With Go installed, you can already `go get` the HashiCups plugin and `make dev` in order to compile and test it.
+With Go installed, you can already `go get` the Hashicups plugin and `make dev` in order to compile and test it.
 These instructions target POSIX-like environments (macOS, Linux, Cygwin, etc.) so you may need to adjust them for Windows or other shells.

-1. Download the HashiCups plugin source (and its dependencies) by running `go get github.com/hashicorp/packer-plugin-hashicups`.
+1. Download the Hashicups plugin source (and its dependencies) by running `go get github.com/hashicorp/packer-plugin-hashicups`.
 This will download the source to `$GOPATH/src/github.com/hashicorp/packer-plugin-hashicups`.

-2. When working on the HashiCups plugin, first `cd $GOPATH/src/github.com/hashicorp/packer-plugin-hashicups` so you can run `make dev` and easily access other files. `make dev` will build the packer-plugin-hashicups binary and install it under `$HOME/.packer.d/plugins/`.
+2. When working on the Hashicups plugin, first `cd $GOPATH/src/github.com/hashicorp/packer-plugin-hashicups` so you can run `make dev` and easily access other files. `make dev` will build the packer-plugin-hashicups binary and install it under `$HOME/.packer.d/plugins/`.

-3. Make your changes to the HashiCups plugin source.
+3. Make your changes to the Hashicups plugin source.
 You can run `make dev` to build and install locally, and `make test` to run unit tests.
    Any compilation errors will be shown when the binaries are rebuilding.
 If you don't have `make` you can simply run `go build -o packer-plugin-hashicups` from the project root, and `mv packer-plugin-hashicups ~/.packer.d/plugins/packer-plugin-hashicups` to install the plugin.

-4. After building the HashiCups plugin successfully, use the latest version of Packer to build a machine and verify your changes.
+4. After building the Hashicups plugin successfully, use the latest version of Packer to build a machine and verify your changes.
 In the [example folder](https://github.com/hashicorp/packer-plugin-hashicups/blob/main/example) we provide a basic template.
 Comment out the `packer {}` block to force Packer use the development binary installed in the previous step.

 5. If everything works well and the tests pass, run `go fmt ./...` on your code before submitting a pull-request.